Drayton South Open-Cut Coal Mine

 Solutions

-- Concept, prefeasibility, and feasibility studies and a detailed engineering and execution plan were developed.
+- Concept, prefeasibility, and feasibility studies, as well as a detailed engineering and execution plan were developed.
 Engineering of the surface infrastructure and coal-handling plant were included.

 - The design was revised to delete the raw coal stockpile.
 Two reclaimers were able to be upgraded, saving the A$20 million cost of constructing a new, third reclaimer.